 Denver Trolley system that blanketed the Denver Metropolitan area until

 1950.
-Another collector, Dr. James Arniel, a prominent Denver surgeon,
+Another collector, Dr. James Arneill, a prominent Denver surgeon,

 had several railcars and six antique automobiles.
 He partnered with

 J.D. to purchase the building to house both collections and was active

 in raising money for the Museum in it's new home.
 The collections were

 after the move, Union Pacific donated a 4884 Alco 'Big Boy' Locomotive,

 the largest steam locomotives ever built.
 Only 8 of these giants remain

 today.
 Donated vehicles of all sorts began to be more prevalent than